Netu'a: History

 The village was established in 1966 by residents of other local moshavim as part of a plan to encourage more Jewish settlement in the Galilee.
 It is located on the land of the Palestinian villages of Dayr al-Qassi and Al-Mansura, both depopulated in the 1948 Arab–Israeli War.

+During the Gaza war, northern Israeli border communities, including Netu'a, faced targeted attacks by Hezbollah and Palestinian factions based in Lebanon, and were evacuated.